SomethingNewUK/id_generator/README.md

 We combine the data as "{name} <{email}> {salt}", generate a SHA-512 hex digest, and use the first 10 characters as the ID.

-The salt is stored in a secure password database, but even if the salt is leaked the hashes could not be reverse engineered to obtain input data, though if possible input data was known it would be possible to verify if a person was a donor.
+The salt is stored in a secure password database along with other party credentials, but even if the salt is leaked the hashes could not be reverse engineered to obtain input data, though if possible input data was known it would be possible to verify if a person was a donor.

 ### Public IDs